Data developments

 • Household structures are intended to represent people who share a common address.
 Household structures will be provided as annual snapshots, for people who are alive and physically present in Australia and who share an address on the snapshot date.
 Where it is reasonable, relationship information may be used to infer a household for people who do not have sufficient location information available.

 • Family structures are intended to represent family connections for people, regardless of whether they share a common address.
 Family structures will be child-centred, initially focusing on identifying relationships for children born in the 2006-07 financial year.
-Unlike household structures, family structures would be episodic in nature, with relationships having a start date and (sometimes) an end date.
-When information about relationships is missing or not provided explicitly in the data sources, the ABS will explore the potential to infer relationships based on the available data.
+Unlike household structures, family structures will be episodic in nature, with relationship episodes having a start date and (sometimes) an end date.
+When information about relationships is missing or not provided explicitly in the data sources, the ABS will explore the potential to impute relationships based on the available data.

 This approach offers the potential for more current and dynamic information on household and family units than what is available through the five-yearly Census.
 By constructing household and family structures, researchers and policy makers using the Life Course Dataset can more easily explore questions that have a household or family dimension, including those about economic resources, social mobility, labour force participation, and intergenerational dynamics.